Niel's Chess -- The Battle of the Quantum Age: Background

 Quantum information technology is on the cusp of disrupting a wide range of industries \cite{mckinsey}.
 In the next decades, quantum computers are expected to help solve certain problems in mere hours or days that would otherwise take billions of years on conventional computers.
 Moreover, using quantum-physical effects makes it possible to devise communication protocols whose security is guaranteed by the laws of nature, as opposed to relying on mathematical problems that are \textit{believed} to be hard to solve.

 At the heart of the upcoming quantum revolution lies the quantum effect \textit{superposition}, which means that a physical system is in a combination of two or more states that are mutually exclusive.
 For example, according to quantum theory, an atom's location can be a combination of two or more different locations, somehow as if the atom was in multiple places at the same time.
 However, when someone tries to observe the atom to see what it looks like being at two or more locations at once, the superposition immediately 'collapses' and the atom will be found at exactly one of those locations, picked by nature in a truly random fashion; nobody in the universe can predict the outcome with certainty.

-What's more, superposition can also lead to the even stranger quantum effect \textit{entanglement}, where two spatially separated physical systems seem to be connected despite having no apparent physical link between them.
+What's more, superposition can also lead to the even stranger quantum effect \textit{entanglement}, where two or more distinct, typically spatially separated physical systems seem to be connected despite having no apparent physical link between them.
 It's as if two coins tossed in two far-away cities were destined to (randomly) land on the same side.

 As quantum information technologies become more and more widespread in the future, the aforementioned quantum effects will gradually penetrate into our professional as well as personal lives.
 Niel's Chess can be an example of the latter, a traditional board game in which the key to success is a better acquaintance with superposition and entanglement.